EASYNETY/1ta/docs/ux-components/contextual-help.md

   const getTooltipContent = () => {
     const tooltipContent = {
       'course-enrollment': {
-        new: 'Click here to enroll in this course.
+        new: 'Click here to enrol in this course.
 You'll be guided through the enrollment process step by step.',
-        returning: 'Enroll in this course to access all learning materials and assignments.',
+        returning: 'Enrol in this course to access all learning materials and assignments.',
-        expert: 'Enroll in course'
+        expert: 'Enrol in course'
       },
       'assignment-submission': {
         new: 'Submit your completed assignment here.
 Make sure to review all requirements before submitting.',